 The Company receives indirect financial assistance from the government by way of the investment tax credit program.
 This program provides assistance, by way of direct payments and reductions in corporate income taxes, for specially defined qualifying expenditures.
-Investment tax credits are credited against the related research and development expenses, or capital assets, where applicable.
+Investment tax credits are credited against the related research and development expenses, or capital assets, where applicable (note 19 e).